JR Freight Class EF210 ECO-POWER Momotaro

 Current Operations & Future Prospects

-Class EF210 is widely used for freight trains in and between Tokyo and Osaka, as well as on San-yo Main Line as far as Shimonoseki.
-Variant 300 works as a bank engine on San-yo Main Line between Seno and Hachihommatsu in Hiroshima Prefecture, where steep gradients and tight curves exist, but the EF210-300 also hauls freight trains in other areas including Tokyo.
+Class EF210 is widely used for freight trains in and between Tokyo and Osaka, as well as on the San-yo Main Line as far as Shimonoseki.
+Variant 300 works as a bank engine on the Umeda Freight Line near Osaka station, the San-yo Main Line between Seno and Hachihommatsu in Hiroshima Prefecture, where steep gradients and tight curves exist, but the EF210-300 locos also haul freight trains in other areas including Tokyo.